 Today I want to share with you five almond flour recipes that I think you’ll enjoy making for dessert.
-But before I do that, let’s talk a bit about almond flour.
+But before I do that, I want to disclose that this post contains affiliate links to the products I talk about, use and love.
+I get a lot of products sent to me, so you can rest assured that I only talk about products I truly use and enjoy.

 I absolutely love baking with almond flour.
 Almond flour is made by removing the outer skins of the almond and then grinding it into a flour texture.
 Almond flour can be beneficial to someone looking to reduce their carb and sugar loads: